wp-plugins/xili-language/readme.txt

 see the [recent post](http://dev.xiligroup.com/?p=427 "Transform a theme with localization").

-= Browser detection =
+= Browser detection for visitors or authors =
-To change the language of the frontpage according to the language of the visitor's browser, check the button in right small box in settings.
+To change the language of the frontpage according to the language of the visitor's browser, check the popup in right small box in settings.
+To change the default language of a new post according to the language of the author's browser, check the popup in right small box in settings.

 = text direction, since 0.9.9 =